 Peaches and cream, a classic summer treat and a combo as natural as peanut butter and jelly.
 Here’s a grilled variation on this dessert theme inspired by an old newspaper clipping my wife found in a filebox that, naturally, I had to monkey with.
-Peaches are halved and grilled until soft and smoky before being chopped and served with ice cream and a drizzle of mouthwatering rum, maple, and vanilla sauce.
+Peaches are quartered and grilled until soft and slightly charred before being served with ice cream and a drizzle of mouthwatering sauce.

 - 1 tablespoon lemon or lime juice

 - ½ cup brown sugar

 These recipes were created in US Customary measurements and the conversion to metric is being done by calculations.
 They should be accurate, but it is possible there could be an error.
 If you find one, please let us know in the comments at the bottom of the page

 - Fire up.
 Set up your grill for direct heat cooking on medium high heat.
 When it is hot make sure to clean the grates thoroughly so there is no meat grease.
 This is crucial!
 If necessary, use water to loosen the grease.

 - Cook.
 While the grill is preheating, pour the rum, lemon juice, vanilla, maple syrup, brown sugar, butter, and salt into a sauce pan and melt them together over high heat, stirring occasionally.
 Boil the mix for about 10 minutes to drive off some of the alcohol.
 I know you think this is a waste, but you want the booze to play nice with everybody, not bully them.
 It really detracts from the taste in this recipe.
 When it is done, let it cool.